 Personnel File (Official)

-The Official Personnel Files are maintained by the Human Resources Division-Compensation Services Section.
+The Official Personnel Files are maintained by the Human Resources Division-Compensation and Records Management Section.
 These files contain formal employment documents such as personnel action forms (BC 102-102), performance evaluations, formal disciplinary actions, acknowledgement forms and other related formal documents.

 Pharmacy Benefits (See Your Benefits & You)

-Newly promoted, first-time supervisors or those who are new to supervision in Broward County are required to successfully complete the training program called “Positive Start.”
-This program is offered through the Human Resources Division-Learning and Organizational Development Section and addresses the behavioral and technical skills necessary to be effective in a supervisory role.
+Newly promoted, first-time supervisors or those who are new to supervision in Broward County are required to successfully complete the supervisory series called "Positive Start Flex."
+This class series is offered through the Human Resources Division-Learning and Organizational Development Section and addresses the behavioral and technical skills necessary to be effective in a supervisory role.

-Privacy Statement (See Health Insurance Portability and Accountability Act (HIPAA) General Awareness statement at the front of the book.)
+(See Health Insurance Portability and Accountability Act [HIPAA] General Awareness statement at the front of the book).

 Promotional Opportunities (see Job Opportunities)